Oral Appliance Therapy to Stabilize Airway

 Oral Appliance Therapy Explained

-Oral appliance therapy involves the use of a custom-fitted device, similar to a mouthguard or orthodontic retainer, which is worn during sleep.
+Oral appliance therapy involves wearing a custom-fitted device, such as a mouthguard or orthodontic retainer, during sleep.
 The appliance is designed to maintain an open, unobstructed airway by repositioning the jaw, tongue, or both.

 How Oral Appliances Work

-Oral appliances function by either advancing the lower jaw (mandibular advancement devices) or holding the tongue in place (tongue-retaining devices), thereby reducing the risk of airway collapse.
-By doing so, they stabilize the airway and improve airflow during sleep.
+Oral appliances either advance the lower jaw (mandibular advancement devices) or hold the tongue in place (tongue-retaining devices), thereby reducing the risk of airway collapse.
+They stabilize the airway and improve airflow during sleep.

 Types of Oral Appliances

-There is a range of oral appliances available, each tailored to the specific needs of the patient.
+A range of oral appliances is available, each tailored to the patient's specific needs.
 They vary in design, materials, and mechanisms of action.
 Selecting the right appliance requires a careful assessment by a dental professional with expertise in sleep-related breathing disorders.

 The Role of Dental Professionals

-Dentists play a critical role in the provision of oral appliance therapy.
+Dentists play a critical role in providing oral appliance therapy.
 They assess the patient's oral anatomy, take impressions of the teeth, and work with a dental laboratory to create a custom-fitted appliance.
 Follow-up appointments are necessary to ensure the device fits properly and to make adjustments as needed.

 Benefits of Oral Appliance Therapy